Willkommen auf den Seiten des Auswärtigen Amts

 If you need a visa for transit, Germany should be the first country to entry the Schengen area.

-To check if your need an airport transit please contact the Embassy by email:
+To check if your need an airport Transit visa please contact the Embassy by email:

 Purpose of your intended trip

 You apply for a Schengen visa if you want to go to Germany to visit your friends and family, for business purpose, for tourism, to attend a language course (up to 90 days), to attend a conference, to attend sport and cultural events, to visit a trade fair, for medical treatment, transit in Germany etc.

 You can apply for a Schengen visa only in our visa application centre VISAMETRIC.
 Please follow the link to VISAMETRIC:

 Visa application form